exakat/exakat/docs/Rules.rst

 ############################

 Inheriting abstract methods was made available in PHP 7.2.
-In previous versions, it emited a fatal error.
+In previous versions, it emitted a fatal error.

 .. code-block:: php